ndronos/c-nomorph/is-Punk-Rock/README.md

 Q: I have the Internet and can look up commands and syntax details in a second or two, really, why should I read this book?

+A:
+It's true: you can get an operator precedence table from Linux or Mac command prompt with `man operator`, so why am I going to put one here?

+I've got the same Internet you've got, and I've spend a lot of time reading it.
+So I have a good idea of what isn't being talked about, and that's what I stick to here.
+When introducing a new tool, like `gprof` or `gdb`, I give you what you need to know to get your bearings and ask your search engine coherent questions, and what other textbooks missed (which is a lot).

 (Klemens, 2015) xii Preface
 ```